All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Difference Between Compounded and FDA-Approved Medications

 This is an important distinction.
 FDA-approved medications go through extensive clinical trials and a formal approval process.
-Compounded medications do not go through this same process.
+Compounded medications don't go through this same process.

-However, compounded medications contain the same active ingredients as their FDA-approved counterparts.
-They are prepared by licensed pharmacists according to a provider's prescription, tailored to a patient's specific needs.
+But compounded medications contain compounded formulations of the active ingredient as their FDA-approved counterparts.
+They're prepared by licensed pharmacists according to a provider's prescription, tailored to a patient's specific needs.

 Compounded medications fill a critical gap in healthcare.
 They exist for patients who need different dosages, can't tolerate certain inactive ingredients, or face shortages of commercially available medications.